pointerish/oui/README.md

 ## OUI Lookup Tool

 This simple CLI tool does OUI lookups using Wireshark's Gitlab Repo as the source.
+This small project was mainly done to practice the strategy design pattern.
+New algorithms to perform the actual search can be implemented and used instead of the default one which is a linear search.

 ### Usage